keptn/community/governance/members-and-charter.md

  ## Governance Committee Scope

- The Governance Committee has a set of rights and responsibilities including the following:
+ The Governance Committee has a set of rights and responsibilities, including the following:

  Charter for Technical Committee.
  Define, evolve, and defend a Code of Conduct, which must include a neutral, unbiased process for resolving conflicts.